 Be it Parkinson's disease, essential tremor, dystonia or other movement disorders, the Inova Parkinson's and Movement Disorders Center provides comprehensive care designed to get participants moving again.

 From the first meetings with one of our specialists, the team's dedication to individualized care is evident.
 Each person has his or her own unique brand of Parkinson's, essential tremor, dystonia, Huntington's disease or tic disorder and deserves a personalized treatment plan to address specific needs.
 The experienced movement disorders team will work with you to chart a path to better health.

 Their goal is the same as the patients – to rid the symptoms of the condition.
-We accomplish this through the latest targeted medication to enhance your natural neurochemistry, combined with disease-specific physical, occupational and speech therapy.
-If medications are not effective, the specialists at Inova are uniquely trained to use deep brain stimulation (DBS), intestinal gel and targeted botulinum injections to improve your quality of life.
+They accomplish this through the latest targeted medication to enhance natural neurochemistry, combined with disease-specific physical, occupational and speech therapy.
+If medications are not effective, the specialists at Inova are uniquely trained to use deep brain stimulation (DBS), intestinal gel and targeted botulinum injections to improve quality of life.

 The multidisciplinary team of neurologists, neurosurgeons, neuropsychiatrists, neurophysiologists, and physical, occupational and speech therapists have dedicated their careers to understanding and treating: Parkinson's disease, Essential Tremor (ET), Dystonia, spasticity and other tone issues, including those resulting from multiple sclerosis or neurological injury and Tic disorders.